-April 20, 2018 Bishop Dunlop continues to not address his own racial micro-aggressions and faculty micro-aggressions while promoting efforts to promote reconciliation in public post: https://unitedlutheranseminary.edu/weekly-presidential-update-4-20/ This announcement is part of the timeline of racism at United Lutheran SeminaryRead more
+April 20, 2018 Bishop Dunlop continues to not address his own racial micro-aggressions and faculty micro-aggressions while promoting efforts to promote reconciliation in public post: https://unitedlutheranseminary.edu/weekly-presidential-update-4-20/ This timeline went through an extensive vetting from April of 2018 through the present to ensure that it is true, and it was shared…Read more

 Lose References Micro-Aggressions by Dunlop

 April 23, 2018 Rev. Dr. David Lose, former President of the Lutheran Theological Seminary at Philadelphia makes a public post referencing the racial micro-aggressions made by Bishop Dunlop: http://www.davidlose.net/2018/04/an-open-letter-on-united-lutheran-seminary/ It is important to note here that the “watermelon” statement made by Jim Dunlop and the complaints that followed have been…Read more